Before he was born, Geoffrey’s father, Fulk V of Anjou, made an agreement with Henry I

 1120 (25th November)

 The heir to the throne of England, William Aetheling, died after the ship he was returning to England in hit rocks and sank just outside Barfleur.

 Henry V of Germany died leaving his wife, Matilda

 Henry I of England, keen to renew the treaty with Anjou, proposed a new alliance to be sealed with the marriage of Geoffrey to his daughter and heir, Matilda.

 Geoffrey married Matilda, daughter of Henry I, widow of Henry V, Holy Roman Emperor at Le Mans.

 Geoffrey became Count of Anjou, Touraine and Maine after his father gave up the title to marry Melisende and become King of Jerusalem.

 Geoffrey and Matilda were totally incompatible.
 He was 11 years younger than her and they had nothing in common.
-Matilda left Geoffrey and returned to Henry I at Rouen.
+Matilda left Geoffrey and returned to her father, Henry I, at Rouen.
 Geoffrey demanded Matilda return but she remained with her father.